-- e.
-Assess the mother-infant interaction as an integral part of perinatal care and refer to a parent-infant therapist as available and appropriate. - f.
-Seek guidance/support from Aboriginal and Torres Strait Islander health professionals when assessing motherinfant interaction in Aboriginal and Torres Strait Islander women, to ensure that assessment is culturally appropriate and not informed by unconscious bias. - g.
-Seek guidance/support from bicultural health workers when assessing mother-infant interaction in migrant, refugee and culturally and linguistically diverse women, to ensure that assessment is person and culturally appropriate, and not informed by unconscious bias. - h.
-Consider the potential additional needs of young mothers when assessing mother-infant interactions to ensure that assessment is person and age appropriate, and not informed by unconscious bias.
+- f Assess the mother-infant interaction as an integral part of perinatal care and refer to a parent-infant therapist as available and appropriate. - g Seek guidance/support from Aboriginal and/or Torres Strait Islander health professionals when assessing mother-infant interaction in Aboriginal and/or Torres Strait Islander women, to ensure that assessment is culturally appropriate and not informed by unconscious bias. - h Seek guidance/support from bicultural health workers when assessing mother-infant interaction in migrant, refugee and culturally and linguistically diverse women, to ensure that assessment is person and culturally appropriate, and not informed by unconscious bias. - i Consider the potential additional needs of young mothers when assessing mother-infant interactions to ensure that assessment is person and age appropriate, and not informed by unconscious bias.

-7.2 Risk to the infant
+7.2 Safety of the woman and infant